d12frosted/elpa-mirror/gnu/cape-readme.txt

 4.4 Other Capf transformers ───────────────────────────

+  Cape provides a set of additional Capf transformation functions, which are mostly meant to used by experts to fine tune the Capf behavior and Capf interaction.
+These can either be used as advices (`cape-wrap-*)' or to create a new Capf from an existing Capf (`cape-capf-*').

   • `cape-interactive-capf': Create a Capf which can be called interactively.
+  • `cape-wrap-accept-all', `cape-capf-accept-all': Create a Capf which accepts every input as valid.
   • `cape-wrap-silent', `cape-capf-silent': Wrap a chatty Capf and silence it.
   • `cape-wrap-purify', `cape-capf-purify': Purify a broken Capf and